1.Vanguard High Dividend Yield ETF

 Cons:

-- Lower returns compared to higher-risk investments
+- Lower yield compared to high-yield ETFs

 SCHD (NYSE)